aqeebhussain122/HA-Cluster-wiki/README.md

 5. Once the first four steps are done it's now time for the steps of configuration.
 Change your directory to /etc and you should find drbd.conf, this is the sample configuration for you to fill in; in addition there is a directory called drbd.d.
 At this point you should now copy the drbd.conf file into the drbd.d directory

+6. Open the file global_common.conf, create a backup of this file before editing it.
+And then insert the following into the file global {
+  usage-count yes;
+}
+common {
+  net {
+    protocol C;
+  }
+}

 #### Resources used
 http://prolinuxhub.com/building-simple-drbd-cluster-on-linux-centos-6-5/